How Parents and Caregivers Can Support Teen Mental Health

 Talking to your pediatrician

-Before your appointment, document behavior and concerns so you have something to reference during the discussion and specific examples to discuss.
+Before the appointment, document behavior and concerns so you have something to reference during the discussion and specific examples to discuss.

-Your doctor may refer you to a wide variety of mental health professionals, including:
+Your doctor may refer the child to a wide variety of mental health professionals, including:

 - psychiatrist